William Edwards School: 1967-2006

 In 1967 Saxton died and was replaced by Wilfred Larwood as head.
-Larwood was allegedly the cousin of famous English cricketer Harold Larwood of the Bodyline Series and he seemed to have a befitting interest in cricket and sports in general.
-In 1970 Ralph Henderson would join the school as a history teacher.
-He would work at the school for over 40 years and he became deputy head in 1989.
 The headteacher in the 1990s may have been Brenda Watson who is confirmed to have been head since at least 2001.
 During this period the school motto may have been "Strength In Knowledge" as reflected in the old school coat of arms.
 In September 2002 the school specialised and became a sports college.
 With this specialisation it gained the right to admit 10% of its pupil admission intake according to sport aptitude, a right it still holds today despite becoming an academy.
 It also became a training school in 2004.

 2006-2011

 In 2006 William Edwards Headteacher Brenda Watson announced her resignation after leading the school since at least 2001 due to a possible vote of no-confidence "amid controversy over staff restructuring".
-It was announced that highly successful "super-head" John King OBE was to take over her position.
+It was announced that "super-head" John King OBE was to take over her position.
 King remained headteacher at Corringham's Gable Hall School, a position he held since 1993.
 This meant that he would lead over 2300 students, around a quarter of Thurrock's senior students.
-A year later William Edwards would receive praise from Ofsted and became a good school under their school ranking system.
+A year later Ofsted judged William Edwards a good school.

 In 2011 Ofsted deemed the school to be "an outstanding school.
 Outcomes for individuals and groups are outstanding and have improved steadily for the third consecutive year.
 Standards of attainment have been significantly above average during that time and variations in the performance of groups of students have been eliminated."
-The outstanding report placed the school in the top 10 percent of secondaries in England and encouraged the school as having "the potential to be even more impressive in the future".
-In the same year both Deputy Headteacher Ralph Henderson and Headteacher John King retired from full-time education.
-Henderson began his career at the school as a history teacher in 1970 and had been deputy head since 1989.
-He is said to have never taken a day off during his 41 year career.
-King, one of the 17 top earning headteachers in the country, would be succeeded as headteacher by Sophina Asong in Gable Hall and Steve Munday in William Edwards and has since been William Edwards' chairman.
-The school would close in 2011 to make way for a new academy status school under the leadership of Munday.
+The outstanding report placed the school in the top 10 per cent of secondaries in England and encouraged the school as having "the potential to be even more impressive in the future".
+In the same year headteacher John King retired from full-time education.
+King, one of the 17 top earning headteachers in the country, was succeeded as headteacher by Sophina Asong in Gable Hall and Steve Munday in William Edwards and has since been William Edwards' chairman.
+The school closed in 2011 to make way for a new academy status school under the leadership of Munday.